Article Summary:

 Who Receives a T4 Slip?

 If you worked for an employer and earned a salary or wages, you should receive a T4 slip.
-This includes full-time, part-time, and seasonal employees.
+This includes:

 What Information Does a T4 Slip Include?